-The final rule follows the recommendations made by advocates for many years: PHAs and jurisdictions must switch their employment opportunities compliance and reporting from "new hires" to "labor hours worked" by "Section 3 workers."
+The final rule follows advocates' recommendations: PHAs and jurisdictions had to switch their employment opportunities compliance and reporting from "new hires" to "labor hours worked" by "Section 3 workers."

-However, Small PHAs, those with fewer than 250 public housing units, will not be required to report the number of labor hours worked by Section 3 workers (Note: The Section 3 definition of "Small PHA" differs from that of the PHA Plan definition.)
+However, Small PHAs with fewer than 250 public housing units are not required to report the number of labor hours worked by Section 3 workers (Note: The Section 3 definition of "Small PHA" differs from that of the PHA Plan definition.)
 Instead, they have the option to report "qualitative efforts," such as holding job fairs, referring residents to services supporting work readiness, and outreach efforts to generate job applicants.
-Out of approximately 3,700 PHAs, more than 2,000 are small PHAs.
+Out of approximately 2,750 PHAs that provide public housing, more than 2,000 are small PHAs.
 "Qualitative efforts" are discussed later in the "Reporting" section of this article.